Yoga with Intention ~ A Yoga Alliance Registered Teaching School

 Anatomy and Biomechanics 2 - January 11th-13th, Martha's Vineyard (can be taken à la carte)

-More dates to be scheduled as we move closer to fall/winter
+More dates to be scheduled

 To enroll in 200hr Yoga Teacher Training Program, email Lora for an application and payment structure